 It is not currently technically or economically possible for activities across South Derbyshire District Council to be carried out without causing some CO2e emissions.
-In developing mitigation plans, the Council proposes to follow the below mitigation hierarchy:
+In developing mitigation plans, the Council proposes to follow the SCATTER mitigation hierarchy, with activities that avoid emissions prioritised over mitigation, restoration and then offsetting.